VivaPayments/API/Plugins/vivawallet-woocommerce-gateway/readme.txt

 = Take credit card payments easily on your store =

-The Viva Wallet plugin extends WooCommerce allowing you to take payments via Viva Wallet's API.
+The Viva Wallet Smart Checkout plugin extends WooCommerce allowing you to take payments via Viva Wallet's API.

 Viva Wallet is available for store owners and merchants in: